Calls for anti-extremism measures as Germany mourns victims of fatal shooting

 Germany's top security official said authorities would step up the police presence throughout the country and keep a closer watch on mosques and other sites, in a first reaction to the rampage.

 Turkish officials have said five of the victims were Turkish nationals.
-Germany’s federal prosecutor, Peter Frank, said all nine people killed were of migrant origin, according to the AP.
+Germany’s federal prosecutor, Peter Frank, said all nine people killed were foreigners, according to the AP.

 Turkey’s Foreign Ministry said the Hanau shootings were a call to action, not just in the town but across Europe.